 Peru, as an emerging economy and a country sharing many objectives and values with the EU, is a key partner in Latin America.

-In June 2011, following invitation from the Peruvian Government and the electoral authorities, the European Union deployed an EU Electoral Observation Mission (EOM) to Peru to observe the second round of Presidential elections.
+On the political horizon, the next key date will be the Presidential elections in April 2016.
+At the last Presidential elections, in June 2011, following an invitation from the Peruvian Government and the electoral authorities, the European Union deployed an EU Electoral Observation Mission (EOM) to observe the second round of the Presidential elections.

 LIVE EU-CELAC Summit (10-11/06/2015) - signing ceremony